1. What is estate planning?

 Many people mistakenly think that estate planning only involves the writing of a will.
 Estate planning, however, can also involve financial, tax, medical and business planning.
 A will is part of the planning process, but you will need other documents as well to fully address your estate planning needs.

 The purpose of this pamphlet is to summarize the estate planning process, and illustrate how it can help you meet your goals and objectives.
 You will discover that estate planning is a dynamic process.
-Just as people and assets and laws change, it may well be necessary to adjust your estate plan every so often to reflect those changes.
+As people, assets and laws change, it may be necessary to adjust your estate plan to reflect those changes.

 There are many issues to consider in creating an estate plan.
-First of all, ask yourself the following questions:
+First, ask yourself the following questions:

 Once you have some answers to these questions, you are ready to seek the advice and services of a qualified lawyer (see #18).
-Such a lawyer can help you create an estate plan, and advise you on such issues as taxes, title to assets and the management of your estate.
+A lawyer can help you create an estate plan, and advise you on such issues as taxes, title to assets and the management of your estate.

-You do—whether your estate is large or small.
+You do — whether your estate is large or small.
 Either way, you should designate someone to manage your assets and make health care and personal care decisions for you if you ever become unable to do so for yourself.
+For many, such “life planning” is the most important aspect of an estate plan.

-If your estate is small, you may simply focus on who will receive your assets after your death, and who should manage your estate, pay your last debts and handle the distribution of your assets.
-If your estate is large, your lawyer will also discuss various ways of preserving your assets for your beneficiaries and of reducing or postponing the amount of estate tax which otherwise might be payable after your death.
+If your estate is small, your plan may simply focus on who will receive your assets after your death, and who should manage your estate, pay your last debts and handle the distribution of your assets.
+If your estate is large, your lawyer will also discuss various ways of preserving your assets for your beneficiaries and of reducing or postponing the amount of taxes which otherwise might be payable after your death.

 All of your assets.
 This could include assets held in your name alone or jointly with others, assets such as bank accounts, real estate, stocks and bonds, and furniture, cars and jewelry.
 Your assets may also include life insurance proceeds, retirement accounts and payments that are due to you (such as a tax refund, outstanding loan or inheritance).

-The value of your estate is equal to the “fair market value” of all of your various types of property—after you have deducted your debts (your car loan, for example, and any mortgage on your home.)
+The value of your estate is equal to the “fair market value” of all of your various types of property — after you have deducted debts (your car loan, for example, and any mortgage on your home).

 The value of your estate is important in determining whether your estate will be subject to estate taxes after your death (see #11) and whether your beneficiaries could later be subject to capital gains taxes.
 Ensuring that there will be sufficient resources to pay such taxes is another important part of the estate planning process.

-A will is a traditional legal document which:
+A will is a traditional legal document that:

 Most assets in your name alone at your death will be subject to your will.
 Some exceptions include securities accounts and bank accounts that have designated beneficiaries, life insurance policies, IRAs and other tax-deferred retirement plans, and some annuities.
-Such assets would pass directly to the beneficiaries and would not be included in your will (see #13).
+Such assets would pass directly to the beneficiaries and would not be governed by the terms of your will (see #13).

 In addition, certain co-owned assets (see #12) would pass directly to the surviving co-owner regardless of any instructions in your will.
-And assets that have been transferred to a revocable living trust (see #6) would be distributed through the trust—not your will.
+Assets that have been transferred to a revocable living trust (see #6) would be distributed through the trust — not your will.

-For some, a California Statutory Will (a fill-in-the-blanks form) may be sufficient.
-A sample will form can be printed out from the State Bar website (go to Will Form under Quicklinks).
+For some, a California Statutory Will (a fill-in-theblanks form) may be sufficient.
+This form can be printed out from the State Bar website at www.calbar.ca.gov (go to Will Form under Quicklinks).
 Keep in mind, however, that you must execute your will in the manner required by California law.
 Failure to do so could invalidate the entire will.
 You should discuss such requirements with a qualified lawyer.

 Most people name themselves as the trustee in charge of managing their living trust’s assets.
 By naming yourself as trustee, you can remain in control of the assets during your lifetime.
 In addition, you can revoke or change any terms of the trust at any time as long as you are still competent.
-(The terms of the trust become irrevocable when you die.)
+(The terms of the trust generally become irrevocable when you die.
+However, in trusts created by married couples, some or part of the trust may continue to be revocable by the surviving spouse.)

 In your trust agreement, you will also name a successor trustee (a person or institution) who will take over as the trustee and manage the trust’s assets if you should ever become unable to do so.
 Your successor trustee would also take over the management and distribution of your assets when you die.

 You should consult with a qualified estate planning lawyer to assist you in the preparation of a living trust, your will and other estate planning documents.
-Also, keep in mind that your choice of trustees is extremely important.
+Keep in mind that your choice of trustees is very important.
 That trustee’s management of your living trust assets will not be automatically subject to direct court supervision.
+For more information, see the pamphlet Do I Need a Living Trust? on the State Bar website at www.calbar.ca.gov/Public/Pamphlets.aspx.

-Simpler procedures are available for transferring property to a spouse or for handling estates in which the total assets amount to less than $100,000.
+Simpler procedures are available for transferring property to a spouse or domestic partner or for handling estates in which the total assets amount to less than $150,000.

 One disadvantage, however, is that probates are public.
 Your estate plan and the value of your assets will become a public record.
 Also, because lawyer’s fees and executor’s commissions are based on a statutory fee schedule, a probate may cost more than the management and distribution of a comparable estate under a living trust.
 Time can be a factor as well.
 A probate proceeding generally takes longer than the administration of a living trust.
 Discuss such advantages and disadvantages with an estate planning lawyer before making any decisions.

 Yes.
-You should consider alternative beneficiaries in the event that your primary beneficiary does not survive you.
+You should consider alternative beneficiaries in case your primary beneficiary does not survive you.

 That is your decision.
 You could name your spouse or domestic partner as your executor or trustee.
-Or you might choose an adult child, another relative, a family friend, a business associate or a professional fiduciary such as a bank.
+Or you might choose an adult child, another relative, a family friend, a business associate or a professional fiduciary, such as a bank or individual licensed to act in such a capacity by the state of California.
 Your executor or trustee does not need any special training.
 What is most important is that your chosen executor or trustee is organized, prudent, responsible and honest.

 While the executor of a will is subject to direct court supervision and the trustee of a living trust is not, they serve almost identical functions.
 Both are responsible for ensuring that your written instructions are followed.